 The Library holds the personal papers of a number of people who played a key role in research on the Australian flora.
 In some cases they also lodged significant collections of specimens in the National Herbarium of Victoria.
 The archives include material from:

 - Jim Willis (1910–1995), botanist and staff member of the National Herbarium of Victoria from 1939 to 1972.
-A complete guide to Jim Willis' papers is available.
+A complete guide to Jim Willis' papers is available from the Australian Science and Technology Heritage Centre.

 - Ilma Stone (1913–2001), a botanist renowned for her contribution to moss taxonomy